SYNOPSIS

 Cast: 1M, 5F.
 Playing ages are very flexible.
 Accents all local/northern.

 Steve: 50’s.
 Retired local policeman.
-Straight talking, sarcastic but good humoured.
+Straight talking, sarcastic, sardonic but good humoured.
 Immersed in his roots.
 Close to Anne and her friend of many years.
-He is a loner and has recently joined the local art group.
-His history is not explored or revealed other than being very private.
+He is a loner, intensely private and has recently joined the local art group.
 As with Sandy, he is difficult to get to know but he opens up to her.
 They are very different and yet have a synergy.
-Attracted from the off and which develops.
+Attracted from the off to her which develops with the story.

 Anne: 70’s.
 Sandy’s mother.
-Retired, friendly, open.
+Retired, warm, friendly, open, but strong-willed and vocal when required.
 Close to Steve whom she has introduced to painting and brought into the art group which she runs.
 Has had a difficult relationship over the years with her daughter, but has been supportive and positive towards her.
 Whatever history they did have is not explored within the plot but alluded to.

-NB: the suggested adaptations are the only changes which are permitted.
+lace names and terminology a number of instances will need to be adjusted.
+All I would say is that the more locally-specific they are, the greater the audience will associate with them.
+The suggested adaptations are the only changes which are permitted.
 The dialogue and characters must not be altered, added to or edited in any other way.

 The painting shown is an original photograph of Dovestones and altered using AI to be in the style of John Constable.
 Scary!